gccloudone/aurora/content/en/architecture/introduction/azure.md

 ### Overview

-This view zooms out from a single cluster to show how Aurora manages multiple AKS clusters across environments Dev, NonProd, Prod, and Management.
-Each environment is logically separated using its own Azure subscription and virtual network, providing strong isolation and governance boundaries.
+This view zooms out from a single cluster to show how Aurora manages multiple clusters across the SDLC lifecycle (i.e., Dev, NonProd, Prod, and Management).

+Each environment is logically separated using its own Azure subscription / virtual network, providing isolation and governance boundaries.

 Clusters are named consistently and grouped by environment to support development pipelines, testing, production workloads, and shared services.

 The Enterprise hub-and-spoke design allows environments to communicate securely when needed while still enforcing strict separation where appropriate.

-This design also allows environments to communicate securely when needed (e.g., ArgoCD in Management deploying to Dev), while still enforcing strict separation where appropriate (e.g., Dev cannot reach Prod).
+This design also allows environments to communicate securely when needed (i.e., ArgoCD in Management deploying to Dev), while still enforcing strict separation where appropriate (i.e., Dev cannot reach Prod).

 NSGs and route-sharing policies ensure that traffic is tightly controlled, enabling secure inter-cluster operations without increasing complexity.

 The result is a scalable, secure architecture where multiple clusters operate independently but are managed as a unified platform.